Estácio becomes prey as wave of Brazil education M&A gains speed

-BRIEF-China Fortune Land signs deals on Wuhan aerospace project, investment with Huaneng Trust

-* Says it signs agreement for Wuhan aerospace industry base PPP project

-SAO PAULO, June 5 Estácio Participações SA has gone from being predator to prey, as a recent share slump left Brazil's No. 2 for-profit college operator vulnerable to a flurry of unsolicited takeover bids from larger and smaller rivals alike.
+SAO PAULO Estácio Participações SA has gone from being predator to prey, as a recent share slump left Brazil's No. 2 for-profit college operator vulnerable to a flurry of unsolicited takeover bids from larger and smaller rivals alike.

-Rio de Janeiro-based Estácio received a second takeover offer in four days on Sunday, when Ser Educacional SA placed a non-binding merger bid.
-Kroton Educacional SA had made a preliminary all-stock deal valued at 3.37 billion reais ($956 million) on Thursday.
+Rio de Janeiro-based Estácio (ESTC3.SA) received a second takeover offer in four days on Sunday, when Ser Educacional SA (SEER3.SA) placed a non-binding merger bid.
+Kroton Educacional SA (KROT3.SA) had made a preliminary all-stock deal valued at 3.37 billion reais ($956 million) on Thursday.

 Estácio, the byproduct of a series of acquisitions in recent years, said in a securities filing on Sunday that a three-member committee had been appointed to analyze both bids and, if necessary, make a counteroffer to "maximize shareholder value".